-FTTP is not available everywhere.
+FTTP is not available everywhere but BT Openreach are enabling more and more exchanges every week.
 You can use our availability checker to find out what is available at your premises – https://cloudandfibre.co.uk/broadband-availability-checker/.

 Can I get FTTP now?

 Yes.
 FTTP is available at several locations around the country.
-Use our availability checker to find out more or alternatively give us a call on 0161 260 0196.
+Use our availability checker to find out more or alternatively, contact us by email at email@example.com or call 0161 260 0196.